enricocid/VectorifyDaHome/README.md

 - Category chooser

 - Recent setups management
-  >tip: long click to delete a single setup)
+  >tip: setup deletion by long click

 - Preview screen where you can customize the size and position of the vector graphic

 - 3 ways to set the wallpaper (save, direct apply - involves saving, live wallpaper)
-  >note: wallpapers are now being saved to the private's app folder (internal storage > Android > data > com.iven.iconify > files).
-The system will clear the folder if You uninstall the app so make sure to backup them.
+  >note: wallpapers are now being saved to /Pictures folder.

 - Light, dark and automatic (following the system settings on Android Q and battery level on older devices) themes